cafferychen777/LLMCal/README.md

 - Calendar.app access permission
 - Internet connection

+## Google Calendar Integration

+While LLMCal currently works directly with Apple Calendar, you can still use it with Google Calendar by following these steps:

+1. **Add Google Calendar to Apple Calendar**
+   - Open System Settings on your Mac
+   - Go to "Internet Accounts"
+   - Click "Add Account" and select "Google"
+   - Sign in with your Google account
+   - Make sure "Calendar" is checked in the list of services
+   - Your Google Calendar will now sync with Apple Calendar

+2. **Usage Tips**
+   - Events created through LLMCal will automatically sync to your Google Calendar
+   - All events, reminders, and updates will be synchronized between both calendars
+   - You can manage which calendars to show/hide in Apple Calendar's sidebar
+   - The sync is bi-directional: changes made in Google Calendar will appear in Apple Calendar and vice versa

+3. **Troubleshooting**
+   - If events aren't syncing, check your internet connection
+   - Ensure your Google account is properly connected in System Settings
+   - Try removing and re-adding your Google account if issues persist
+   - Check if you've granted necessary permissions to both calendars

 ## Privacy & Security

 - Your API key is stored securely in PopClip's settings